jt989073/Section-One-Notes/7-week/2-day/notes.md

 - **Maintenance**: Changes or bug fixes need to be applied in one place only, reducing the chances of errors due to inconsistent code.

-- **Consistency**: DRY encourages consistent implementations, making the code easier to understand and follow.Reduced Code Size: By eliminating duplication, the codebase becomes smaller and more concise.
+- **Consistency**: DRY encourages consistent implementations, making the code easier to understand and follow.